krisjecen/liri-node-app/README.md

 # liri-node-app
 LIRI is similar to Apple's Siri: LIRI takes text queries about songs, musical groups, and movies via the CLI and outputs info on music, concerts, and/or films.
 LIRI is run in Node.JS.
-See LIRI in action here: (youtube link)
+See my LIRI bot in action here: [LIRI demo on YouTube](https://youtu.be/aPjqCJhzz98)

 When you are using Node.JS, you type `node liri.js` and then: